mniemiro/site/content/about.md

 ## About Me

-I'm a student at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
-I will graduate in 2024 with a degree in mathematics (major) and computer science (minor).
+I'm a senior at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+I will start my PhD at Harvard in fall 2024.

 My email: (mylastname)2(at)illinois(dot)edu